 Remove second floor restrictions of Craftsman Style Homes.
 An example would be the American Foursquare which is a house style that incorporates elements of the both Craftsman and Prairie homes.

-Encourage Home Builders to build more Craftsman style homes.
+Encourage property owners and builders to build more Craftsman style homes.
 Allow homeowners to add a second floor that is the same size as their first floor.
-This promotes wider front porches and prevents the small bungalows in our neighborhood from being dwarfed.
+This promotes full with front porches and prevents the small bungalows in our neighborhood from being dwarfed.
 Promote the PRESERVATION of our most prevalent architectural style.

 Copyright © 2018 Amend Belmont Conservation District - All Rights Reserved.